unchartedsoftware/aperture-tiles/docs/src/docs/development/configuration/readme.md

 });
 ```

-Lines 204-216 instantiates a word cloud renderer, attaching the above theme and appending a 'hook' function to give access to the renderer DOM element and respective data entru.
+Lines 204-216 instantiates a word cloud renderer, attaching the above theme to the 'text' render target, and appending a 'hook' function to give access to the rendered DOM elements and respective data entry.
+Take note of the 'textKey' and 'countKey' attributes under the 'text' render target.
+They specify that the renderer will find the 'text' and 'count' values required to build the word cloud under the attributes 'topic' and 'countMonthly' in the data entry.

 ```javascript
 wordCloudRenderer = new tiles.WordCloudRenderer({